 You definitely want to use VBA quicksort instead of bubble sort when working with large arrays.
 How do you plan on using this sorting macro?
 Let me know in the comments section!

-Before commenting, please take a moment to share this article with your friends on Facebook, Twitter, and Google+.
+Before you go, please take a moment to share this article with your friends on Facebook and Twitter.
 Social media is a great way to grow the site and reach more users, so I genuinely appreciate it when you share my articles with friends on your favorite platform! :)